Highverve/PLGL/README.md

 ### 4.3 — **Generating Sentences**.

-An overview at the code that parses your sentence, transforming it according to the language author's constraints.
+The generator starts by finding the root word by extracting any affixes.
+If none are found, the original word is the root word.
+If the root matches a key in Lexicon.Roots, the generated word will be set to its value.
+Then, the Random seed is set to the root.

+Next up, the generator must select the syllable structure.
+Language.OnSyllableSelection is called, excluding any undesired syllables, and the remaining syllables are selected by weight.
+A custom syllable structure will be set if the word matches a key found in Lexicon.Syllables.

+With the syllable structure set, the letters are chosen according to each syllable's letter group.
+For each letter group, Language.OnLetterSelection is called, excluding any undesired letters, and the remaining letters are selected by weight.

+The affixes that were extracted earlier are processed and assembled by order, and OnAffix is called during this process.
+This is useful if the affix needs to add a letter to make the word flow easier.

+The final word is assembled with its prefixes, generated word, and suffixes put together.
+The word is memorized, so that it doesn't have to be processed twice (if enabled), and the case of the word is set to match the original word (if enabled).
+Now you have your new word.
+Unless you make changes to your language, or adjust the seed offset, it will make the same choices for that word every time.

 ## 5 — Setting Up

-### 5.1 Detailed Overview
+You should check out the Examples folder for ideas on authoring a language.

 1. Initial setup.
-    - Add a class to your project with a Language field.
+    - Add a class to your project which derives from Language.
-    - Add a method which returns your language.
+    - Put all methods in the constructor.
     - Fill in your language's metadata: name, description, author.
     - Set additional properties found in Language.Options.
 2. Structuring.
     - Add consonants and vowels to your alphabet.
-    - Add syllable structure.
-    - Add all letter paths to Language.Structure.
-Be patient: this is the most tedious part.
+    - Add letter groups.
+These are the building blocks of syllables.
+    - Add syllables.
 3. Deconstruction.
     - Add character filters.
 Unlisted charactered are added to Undefined filter when a sentence is processed.
 Examples:
         - **Delimiter**.
 Usually just space.
 Highly recommended.
-        - **Letters**. a-z, A-Z. Some letter filter is essentially required.
+        - **Letters**. a-z, A-Z. This filter is essentially required.
         - **Numbers**.
 0-9.
 Not required, but recommended.
         - **Punctuation**.
 Optional, but recommended.
         - **Flags**.
 Also needs FlagsOpen and FlagsClose for CONSTRUCT_ContainWithin.
         - **Escape**.
 Allows the surrounded block to escape it's filter (e.g, "[Generate]" results in "Generate").
 This can be added with flagging, so it's optional.
-    - Add deconstruct events (to Language.Deconstruct; lg = LanguageGenerator).
+    - Add deconstruct events.
 This is the second pass, and corrects blocks through a stronger contextual lens.
-        - Absorb single apostrophe into letter blocks. `... => lg.DECONSTRUCT_MergeBlocks(current, "PUNCTUATION", "LETTERS", "LETTERS", "\'", "LETTERS");`
+        - Absorb single apostrophe into letter blocks with DECONSTRUCT_MergeBlocks.
         - Absorb decimal into number blocks. `... => lg.DECONSTRUCT_MergeBlocks(current, "PUNCTUATION", "NUMBERS", "NUMBERS", ".", "NUMBERS");`
         - Absorb comma into number blocks. `... => lg.DECONSTRUCT_MergeBlocks(current, "PUNCTUATION", "NUMBERS", "NUMBERS", ",", "NUMBERS");`
         - For Escape filter. `... => lg.DECONSTRUCT_MergeBlocks(current, "LETTERS", "ESCAPE", "ESCAPE", "ESCAPE");`